smuzani/android-minimalist-template/README.md

 ### AI Ready

-Related to the peripheral vision, you should be able to paste a file and related interfaces into GPT and ask it to add features.
-A file should not have too many implementation details.
+Related to the peripheral vision, files are structured so AI tools with full codebase access can easily understand and modify them.
+A file should not have too many implementation details scattered across the project.
 If AI can't navigate it easily, humans will have trouble too.

+Thanks to Sabrina Ramonov (https://www.sabrina.dev/p/ultimate-ai-coding-guide-claude-code) for the CLAUDE.md template

 ### Minimalist